sixro/confluence-maven-plugin/README.md

 ### <a name="usage_plugin_configuration" />Plugin configuration

-  * `serverId` is used to look up in your `${HOME}/.m2/settings.xml` for credentials to use to connect to your confluence
+  * `serverId` is used to look up in your `${HOME}/.m2/settings.xml` for credentials to use to connect to your confluence (optional; if username and password is defined)
   * `endpoint` is the URL of your confluence XMLRPC apis
   * `spaceKey` is a space key found on your confluence
   * `parentTitle` is the parent title of a page which content will be replaced